MVP Tests You Can Do To Validate Your Idea

 Before spending time and money building an infrastructure for the startup, try using existing software.
 Piece together features from other platforms to build a prototype of the MVP.

-Ending thoughts on the MVP tests
+Ending thoughts on the MVP tests you can do to validate your idea

 A minimal viable product or MVP is a prototype of the product.
 An MVP fulfills the needs of the business while providing feedback.